 We work with schools in the watershed, giving educational presentations about the creek and planting rain gardens and butterfly gardens on school grounds.
-Schools that have been involved include Ken-O-Sha School, Potter's House Elementary, Oakdale Christian School, and Grand Rapids Christian High School.
+Schools that have been involved include Ken-O-Sha School, Potter's House Elementary, Evergreen Christian School, Dutton Christian School, Dutton Elementary, New Branches Elementary, Forest Hills Northern Trails Middle, Lee High and Grand Rapids Christian High School.

 Other Community Partners

 Plaster Creek Stewards is partnering with a growing list of businesses, organizations, and government agencies and departments.
 Some of these include the River City Wild Ones, Pioneer Construction, Inc., Friends of Grand Rapids Parks, the Grand Rapids Parks Department, Kent County Parks Department, and Groundswell, which creates hands-on environmental learning opportunities for 6-12th grade students.